 Developing a community of practice around leadership challenges in personal tutoring

 Personal tutoring is changing in response to students' needs and institutional pressures.
-David Grey and Gary Jones are starting a new community of practice to take on the challenge
+A new community of practice for leaders in personal tutoring will help to take on the challenge

 David Grey is the chief executive of UK Advising and Tutoring (UKAT)